arishokri/benchmarking/Geekbench_ML_results.md

  ### Windows

+ This machine automatically adjusts the power settings based on the load.

  #### Plugged-In
- CPU on *Performance (baseline): 2606

- CPU on Balanced:

- CPU on Power Efficiency:

- DirectML on *Performance:
+ CPU: 2606

+ DirectML: 4546

 #### Battery
- CPU on *Performance (baseline):

- CPU on Balanced:
+ CPU:

  CPU on Battery Saver:

+ DirectML:

- DirectML on *Performance:
+ DirectML on Battery Saver;

 ### WSL2
  base: